kubeshop/kusk-gateway/docs/reference/extension.md

   websocket: true
 ```

-Check out the [OpenAPI Extension overview](../guides/working-with-extension.md) to see how it is used.
+Check out the [OpenAPI Extension Guide](../guides/working-with-extension.md) to learn how it can be used to configure operational aspects
+of your API.

 ## Available properties